J-Coffey09/WHSTechNotes/journal.md

 # January 29, 2026
 Testing was fine.
 I think I did as well as I could, but no 'preparing' will help with that test, at least for me.
 It tends to be easier for me before I study and everything.
 (Kinda ironic buuut...)
 But I'm proud of what I did today, so I'm happy to be done testing.

+# February 10, 2026
+Football, while I'm sure it's a fun sport to play, just isn't my cup of tea.
+I won't yuck anyone's yum, but it's just not for me.
+I don't like watching sports- even as a tennis player I only watch a couple tennis matches when I'm desperate to improve.
+And i'll watch mainly for form and other tips and tricks from the pros, not for the game itself.
+As such, I did not watch the superbowl, but I'm glad everyone else had fun with their superbowl parties and superbowl monday and whatever else!